namitasathish/HealthQuest-Webapp/README.md

 # HealthQuest Webapp

-This project is a Health Symptom Checker that predicts the most likely disease based on symptoms and their severity using a Decision Tree Classifier.
+This is a Health Symptom Checker that predicts the most likely disease based on symptoms and their severity using a Decision Tree Classifier.
 The system also provides a brief description of the condition and recommends precautionary measures, built with react as frontend

 ## Features